Race Against Dementia Fellow

 Cardiff University, UK

-Dr Wioleta Zelek trained in Chemistry and after several years in the Biotech sector, returned to academia and undertook a PhD in Immunology, focused on the complement system.
-During her PhD, and Fellowships she developed a toolbox of novel complement inhibitors, including patent protected drug candidates and other tool reagents enabling the study of complement in animal disease models.
+During her PhD and Fellowships, Wiola developed a toolbox of novel complement inhibitors, including patent protected drug candidates and other tool reagents enabling the study of complement in animal disease models.

 Dr Wioleta Zelek

-Complement is a system of proteins in the blood that exists to counter bacterial infections, either by directly killing bacteria or provoking white blood cells to eat them.
-The direct-killing part of complement is a protein complex called MAC, which bursts bacteria and human cells alike by poking holes in their surfaces (like a pinprick in a balloon).
-Leaking cells cause lots of inflammation.
-Inflammation is implicated in many diseases, including Alzheimer’s disease.
+The direct-kill part of complement is a protein complex called MAC.
+MAC bursts bacteria and human cells alike by poking holes in their surfaces (like a pinprick in a balloon).
+Leaking cells cause inflammation.